MonteShaffer/rml-bomo/04-minutiae.md

 The trend of the comet is rather consistent after the appearance immediately preceding the Messianic birth.
 There appears to be a sinusoidal deviation around a simple linear trend:  On average, every 75 years, the comet appears 2.1 years later.
 In 20 cycles (1500 years later), the deviation would be 42 years according to the estimated trend and actual observation.
 This trend does not help astrological speculation before the Messianic birth.
 However, given its importance at the onset of the story for the family of Nephi, it would be carefully monitored and documented.

-##### Colon-mbia: the 2100-year prophecy
+#### Colon-mbia: the 2100-year prophecy
 The 2100-year prophecy was very likely part of the legend of Nephi found on the small plates.
 If you can recognize the 1830s puffery about Columbus coupled with the anti-semitic sentiment, the elements of editorialization can be examined.

 - Colon (or Colom) was the name prophesied.
 In a historical document, this is unprecedented (a smoking gun for the veracity of the Ancient American Record).
 What is objectively laudable would be laughable in 1830s America.
 So the name is removed from the prophecy.
 - Colon was Jewish: a man among Gentiles.
 In mathematics, the current language could imply either a Jew or Gentile, but given Colon's life and commentary about the Ancient Americans (look, they are clean-shaven and circumcised, all of them), Colon was Jewish during the Iberian era of the Inquisition.
 Likely born in Barcelona, a member of the Colom family, the man made every effort to dissociate himself with his heritage.
 What was his first name?
 Well, to fit in, Cristóbal or Cristoforo is a nice Christian choice.
 Careful analysis of any original texts we have will demonstrate examples of phrases from the Catalan language.
 But of course, all of his original journals were curated and editorialized by Bartolomé de las Casas.
 And, Colom commissioned his good friend to help craft a Christian theophany about the Crusades in the Holy Land.
 And, Colom's sons on his death bed begged to know their true heritage, a secret Colom took to the grave.
 Just imagine if the Mormon movement, even today, would anchor to this frame.

+###### Colon-mbia is apocalyptic
-- Colon-mbia literally means the arrival of Colon.
+Colon-mbia literally means the arrival of Colon.
 A fulfillment of the apocalyptic prophecy of Nephi:  in 2100 years, ships from the east (using our ship-building technology) will arrive and KILL YOU ALL.
 Kafkaesque.
 This is a very intriguing prophecy in essence.
 Yet is shrowded with sunshine and rainbows:  Colon was inspired to come to this land and KILL YOU ALL; these liberated Gentiles were not all bad, they were seeking religious freedom so they came to America to KILL YOU ALL.
 After the lens of editorialization is applied, the inconsistencies can be removed so serious discussion can follow.

+##### Preparing for Colon-mbia
-    - Nephi described this event to his children with a name and a timeframe: Colon will arrive (Colon-mbia) in 2100 years after Shazer (~1493).
+Nephi described this event to his children with a name and a timeframe: Colon will arrive (Colon-mbia) in 2100 years after Shazer (~1493).
 Children would be ripped from their mothers and their heads smashed against brick homes; your daughters will be raped until sores/callouses develop; your efforts to negotiate and find commonality (your God visited us and this is what He taught) will result in torturous deaths.
 What will you do?
         - Option 1: we fight.
 The original voyage of Colon was a disaster.
 The three captains had different objectives, one was interested in prioritizing rape and returned to Europe dying shortly thereafter from syphilis.
 The other two ships were summarily defeated, Colon's ship was forced onto a reef and sunk.
 A careful reading of the Doctor's diary on the second voyage reveals the official narrative of men left behind to secure a fort is pure fiction.
 Taking a few slave girls for ravaging, they returned to Europe.
 Not Spain.
 Colon arrived in Portugal as he wanted to avoid the financiers of his lost vessel.
 Within six months, they were able to return to America with 17 ships and 1500 men.
 And these slave girls were also useful for understanding a local 'lingua franca' that made communication with very distinct tribes possible through the Americas.
 The maritime superioty that defeated Colon was never encountered again.
 Although Colon actively looked for them.
 They were gone.
 		Option 2: we flight.
 The above story is a hit-and-run, almost a scouting party.
 After the encounter, this group likely went North to warn their cousins in Cahokia.
 Maybe other messengers went South to warn the locals there as well.
 And the flight to isolation began.
 The people of Marajo vanish in the archeology.
 Tairona and Machu Pichu seems to be the highlands-isolation strategy.
 Another group blocks the Cayenne River (Cuyarí) by chopping down large trees to damn access upstream; the Portuguese would name this river Madeira (meaning wood).
 		Option 3: we fade to white.
 The Americas may have had over 100 million people in 1491.
 Most have painted the population desolation as an American Holocaust; that is, the killing and disease decimated the populations.
 One interesting study among the Maya, however, suggests that the locals may have chose to stop having children.
 Given the prophecy, to you want to be enslaved by the greedy colonists for generations, or do you just want to live a nice laugh, watch the sunset with your loved ones, and fade to white.